chainofflowers/tribes/README.md

 2. dht looking for peers
 3. nntp listening
 4. one infinite loop checking lifespans and deleting old articles from filesystem.
-5. one infinite loop spreading/downloading new messages and groups to/from all known peers, using NNTP client.
+5. one infinite loop spreading/downloading new messages and groups to/from all known peers, using pastry.

 all files will be stored in local ~/news folder.